molevolworkshop/molevolworkshop.github.io/README.md

 alphabetical order, along with their affiliations and links to their personal pages, which reside in subdirectories under the directory _faculty_.
-Each faculty member subdirectory contains a markdown page that describes the range of dates the faculty member will be at the workshop, contact info, and links to lectures, tutorials, data sets, and other materials referenced by that faculty member during their lecture/lab.
-PDF files of lectures reside in the faculty member's own _pdf_ subdirectory and a head shot of that faculty member resides in the _img_ subdirectory.
-For example, _/faculty/lewis/lewis.md_ is Paul Lewis' markdown page, Paul's lectures are in _/faculty/lewis/pdf_ and Paul's photo is in _/faculty/lewis/img/ (along with other images referenced in _/faculty/lewis/lewis.md_.
+Each faculty member subdirectory contains a markdown page that briefly describes their research, range of dates the faculty member will be at the workshop, and contact info.A head shot of that faculty member resides in the _img_ subdirectory.

-Note that faculty markdown files specify permalinks that follow the convention _/faculty-lastname/_.
-For example, the front matter in _/faculty/lewis/lewis.md_ contains.
 ~~~~~~
 permalink: /faculty-lewis/
 ~~~~~~
-{:.bash}

 ### Schedule page

 The _schedule.md_ file contains a giant table showing the current year's schedule, with links to each presentation.
-The presentation links are either links to PDF files in a faculty member's _pdf_ subdirectory, or are external links to tutorials stored on another web site.

 ### Other page